Workplace Harassment Attorney in Kentucky

 - Interference with work

-But to form the basis of a legal action, harassment must be either severe or pervasive, and based on one of the characteristics protected by U.S. and Kentucky law mentioned above.
+But to form the basis of legal action, harassment must be either severe or pervasive, and based on one of the characteristics protected by U.S. and Kentucky law mentioned above.
 Indeed, workplace harassment must create an atmosphere of intimidation, create a hostile work environment, or be offensive to reasonable people in order to sustain an official complaint or lawsuit.

 Legally speaking, simple obnoxious and irritating behavior will generally not rise to the level of harassment unless it is particularly persistent.
-However, if the harassment being experienced is enough to interfere with the work and well-being of an employee, that person should consider meeting with a Kentucky employment lawyer to determine the strength of their case.
+However, if the harassment being experienced is enough to interfere with the work and well-being of an employee, that person should consider meeting with an employment lawyer in Kentucky to determine the strength of their case.

 Understanding an Employer’s Responsibility